I love FaceTime. Thank you Steve Jobs for making your Apple/Mac products so…just so damn good.

 4. Remove cookie sheet from oven and gently spread the melted chocolate chips over graham crackers with an offset spatula, trying your best to not knock the graham crackers out of place.
 The melted chocolate should cover entire surface of graham crackers.
 Refrigerate so that chocolate cools down and firms up.

-5. Meanwhile, toast pecans at 325 F until they toasted all throughout.
+5. Meanwhile, toast pecans at 325 F until they become toasted all throughout.
 Allow pecans to cool.
 Roughly chop pecans and set them aside for later use.

 6. Cook sugar and water over medium heat and add honey when sugar and water mixture looses its murky appearance and it becomes clear, after about a minute or so.